ajbogh/node-image-farmer/README.md

 Image thumbnailing middleware for Connect.js/Express.js that integrates with content-aware cropping provided by [Smartcrop.js](https://github.com/jwagner/smartcrop.js/)

-Connect-thumbs implements the boilerplate code for creating thumbnails of large images in a standard, Connect.js-complient way, allowing sensible defaults and high degree of customization.
+node-image-farmer implements the boilerplate code for creating thumbnails of large images in a standard, Connect.js-complient way, allowing sensible defaults and high degree of customization.

 ## Installation

-    $ npm install connect-thumbs --save
+    $ npm install node-image-farmer --save

 ### Installing Dependencies

-Connect-thumbs can use `GraphicsMagick` or `Imagemagick` for image manipulation (see: [Configuration](##configuration)).
+node-image-farmer can use `GraphicsMagick` or `Imagemagick` for image manipulation (see: [Configuration](##configuration)).

 Make sure your system has one of these packages properly installed,